-11.1 Fair and Equal is a cross cutting principles of Our City: Our Plan.
-An equalities analysis for Our City: Our Plan has been undertaken and mitigations to any negative impacts identified.
-Fair and Equal is one of the three cross cutting principles of the refreshed plan.
-All activity noted in the plan will also be subject to individual equalities analysis.
+11.1 Fair and Equal is one of the three cross cutting principles of the refreshed plan.
+All programmes and projects noted in the plan will also be subject to individual equalities analysis.

 12.0 All other implications

 - 12.1 Our City: Our Plan has implications across the Council, including climate change, Wolverhampton Pound, health, and wellbeing and digital which will continue to be considered and managed as part of the delivery of this plan. - 12.2 Health and wellbeing is an important part of everyday life.
 It is integral to leading a happy and healthy lifestyle.
 Through its focus on these wider determinants the delivery of the Our City: Our Plan priorities recognises the role of the council in contributing to ensuring that our communities are stronger, healthier, and thriving places to live. - 12.3 We will continue to contribute to the delivery of the council's climate change action plan to meet our commitment to be next carbon neutral as a Council by 2028, with regular progress reports to Cabinet. - 12.4 The plan is aligned to the Digital Wolves strategy approved by Cabinet in March 2022, setting out how as a city and as a council we can harness the benefits of digital and technology for local people. - 12.5 The performance framework for each thematic area of the plan will enable continued oversight of the indicators that underpin the central commitment to Wulfrunians living longer, healthier lives.